gary9204/StuckFactsheet/doc/source/guide/devel_notes.rst

 `Model-view-controller
 <https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller>`_
-presents a basic structure for applications that meets the initial needs.
+presents a basic structure for an application that meets the initial needs.
 This Wikipedia page identifies variations that might be more appropriate as development progresses.
 Thus, the plan starts with the following together with a willingness to adapt as needed.